 Tjörnes peninsula is also well known for its layers of fossil shells.

-The church is sublime, in my opinion the most beautiful church in Iceland.
+The church is sublime, and in my opinion, the most beautiful church in Iceland.
 It is very distinctive and there are only 2 other churches in Iceland built in the same style.
-I will be writing about these 3 lovely churches in another article.
 Húsavíkurkirkja church, which was built in 1907, was being painted on the day of my visit.

 The church was open and I had time to visit it and walk down to the busy harbour on this last stop of our Diamond Circle tour.

-I joined this tour in Akureyri, where I was staying for a week with a friend, but you can also fly from Reykjavík in the morning at 7:10 am and the bus will pick you up at 8 am from the airport in Akureyri and leave you at the airport by the end of the day.
+I joined this tour in Akureyri, where I was staying for a week with a friend, but you can also fly from Reykjavík in the morning at 7:10 am.
+The bus will then pick you up at 8 am from the airport in Akureyri and leave you at the airport by the end of the day.

-I found it fitting to write this article on the Diamond Circle up north straight after my article on the Diamond Beach in the south :) Both these extraordinary places are not to be missed during a visit to my country.
+I found it fitting to write this travel-blog on the Diamond Circle up-north straight after my travel-blog on the Diamond Beach in the south.
+Both these extraordinary places are not to be missed during a visit to my country.